supersurviveur/typst-math/typst-math-macros/README.md

-== Typst math macros
+# Typst math macros
-Rust macros used in Typst math rust to generate the symbols HashMap.
+Helper macros used in `typst-math-rust` to generate the symbols HashMap.